diegoarjz/pagoda/docs/docs/objects/objects.md

 # Procedural Objects

-To achieve more flexibility Selector implements the concept of *Procedural Objects* and *Procedural Components* which is implemented with an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
+To achieve more flexibility Pagoda implements the concept of *Procedural Objects* and *Procedural Components* which is implemented with an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
 You can, therefore, think of *Procedural Objects* as